NAMI Wood County Board

 I have been a staff member at NAMI Wood County since 2010.
 Along with my position here, I facilitate many classes and support groups.
 Family is the foundation for me and in helping others I also help myself to see there is a life beyond mental illness.

-During the spring of 2020, I was with NAMI Wood County as an events and programming intern, and I am thrilled to be back with NAMI to take on the role of AOT/CIT Monitor.
-I graduated in May 2020 from BGSU with my Bachelor of Science in Human Development and Family Studies and will be continuing my education in the fall through the clinical mental health counseling graduate program.
+During the spring of 2020, I was with NAMI Wood County as an events and programming intern, and I am thrilled to be back with NAMI to take on the role of AOT Family/Client Advocate.
+I graduated in May 2020 from BGSU with my Bachelor of Science in Human Development and Family Studies and am continuing my education through the school counseling graduate program.
 I am excited to be part of NAMI’s team!